aperturerobotics/protobuf-go-lite/README.md

     go install github.com/aperturerobotics/protobuf-go-lite/cmd/protoc-gen-go-lite@latest
     ```

-2. Ensure your project is already using the ProtoBuf v2 API (i.e. `google.golang.org/protobuf`).
-The `vtprotobuf` compiler is not compatible with APIv1 generated code.

-3. Update your `protoc` generator to use the new plug-in.
+2. Update your `protoc` generator to use the new plug-in.

     ```
     for name in $(PROTO_SRC_NAMES); do \